Upcoming Election Dates & Registration Deadlines

 - bank statement

 - or other government document that shows your name and current residence address

 ID Needed for Voting?

-If you are a first time voter, and did not provide an acceptable form of ID with your registration from, you may be asked to show ID at the polls.
-Acceptable forms of ID include:
+If you are a first time voter, and did not provide an acceptable form of ID with your registration from, you may be asked to show ID at the polls, such as: